 Once Mike had this perspective, his life started to improve dramatically.
 He was able to engage openly with others, without fear (his co-workers and friends), because he didn't worry that he would be rejected.
 He no longer became frustrated at work, or worried about losing his job (however, even though he didn't have fear of losing his job, his work improved and he received a promotion!).
 His mood went from extremely low (Major Depressive Disorder) to having no signs of depression whatsoever.

-Mike and I, soon after, ended counseling, and his improved mood was still there during a 6-month follow up session.
-Mike attributes his recovery to the work we did in session, the skill and tools he learned that have empowered him to change his thinking, which have helped him to live in peace and happiness with himself-and take charge of his life!
+Soon after, Mike and I ended counseling, and his improved mood was still there during a 6-month follow up session.
+Mike attributes his recovery to the work we did in session, the skills and tools he learned that have empowered him to change his thinking, which have helped him to live in peace and happiness with himself—and ultimately take charge of his life!

 This is a true story, but it is not the exception.
-Every year, Thrive Boston Counseling Therapy helps hundreds of clients, just like Mike, experience a dramatic life change.
+Every year, Thrive Boston helps hundreds of clients, just like Mike, experience a dramatic life change.
 Sometimes it is about depression or anxiety, sometimes it is about relationships, sometimes it is about career, money, sex, addiction, fear, or anger.
-Thrive Boston Counseling Therapy holds true to our philosophy that EVERYONE has the ability to life an exciting, fulfilling life.
-Everyone has the ability to Thrive.
+Thrive Boston holds true to our philosophy that EVERYONE has the ability to live an exciting, fulfilling life.
+Everyone has the ability to thrive.

-Introducting Thrive Boston Counseling's approach to Counseling and Life Coaching
+Thrive Boston’s Approach to Counseling and Life Coaching

 One in 5 people experience depression every year.
-This isn't just "the blues", or feeling down.
-Depression is a medical condition that steals life away from both persons who struggle with it, and their loved ones-those closest to them.
+This isn't just "the blues," or feeling down.
+Depression is a medical condition that steals life away from both persons who struggle with it, and their loved ones.
+Here are some common symptoms of depression: